Double Swing Barbarian Endgame Build Guide

 Summary

-The Double Swing Barbarian is a fast-paced powerhouse that excels in most content.
+The Double Swing Barbarian is a fast-paced powerhouse that excels in lower tier content.
 Here's why it's a great build:

-- Permanent Wrath of the Berserker uptime with Cooldown Reduction-focused gear.
+- Permanent Wrath of the Berserker uptime with Cooldown Reduction-focused gear and Strategic Ground Stomp.

 Credits